 k.
 DF - These are the degrees of freedom DF spent on each of the respective parameter estimates.
 Note that the DF for the Scale parameter is set to 0.
 The DF define the distribution used to test Chi-Square, superscript o.

 l.
-Esimate -These are the estimated poisson regression coefficients for the model.
-Recall that the dependent variable is a count variable, and poisson regression models the log of the expected count as a linear function of the predictor variables.
-We can interpret the poisson regression coefficient as follows: for a one unit change in the predictor variable, the difference in the logs of expected counts is expected to change by the respective regression coefficient, given the other predictor variables in the model are held constant.
+Estimate -These are the estimated Poisson regression coefficients for the model.
+Recall that the dependent variable is a count variable, and Poisson regression models the log of the expected count as a linear function of the predictor variables.
+We can interpret the Poisson regression coefficient as follows: for a one unit change in the predictor variable, the difference in the logs of expected counts is expected to change by the respective regression coefficient, given the other predictor variables in the model are held constant.

 m.
 Standard Error - These are the standard errors of the individual regression coefficients.
 They are used in both the Wald 95% Confidence Limits, superscript n, and the Chi-Square test statistic, superscript o.